dixonliang/haskell_probability/README.md

 firstChoice = Dist.uniform [Win,Lose,Lose,Lose]
 ```

-With the additional door, the game choices changes to the below.
+With the additional door, the game evaluation of switching changes to the below.

 ```
 firstChoice